ericgio/react-bootstrap-typeahead/docs/API.md

 The data item to be displayed.

 ##### `position`
-The position of the data item within the data set.
-This allows you to reorder or group your data within `renderMenu` while allowing the top-level `Typeahead`component to be be aware of this.
-Required for proper highlighting of menu items when keying through the menu.
+The position of the item as rendered in the menu.
+Allows the top-level `Typeahead`component to be be aware of the item's position despite any custom ordering or grouping in `renderMenu`. **Note:** The value must be a unique, zero-indexed, sequential integer for proper behavior when keying through the menu.

 ### `<Token>`
 Individual token component, most commonly for use within `renderToken` to customize the `Token` contents.